tonyalaribe/video-js-vast-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Hola video player is VideoJS on steroids - a commercial grade, flexible video player, which provides your users the best viewing experience.
+The True Pundit Video player is VideoJS on steroids - a commercial grade, flexible video player, which provides your users the best viewing experience.

 == Description ==